leo-brewin/adm-bssn-numerical/README.md

 ### Ada

-Ada compilers are available for a wide variety of platforms.
-A popular free compiler is the gnat community edition provided by AdaCore.
-The installer can be downloaded from the [Adacore website][7].
-Other Ada compilers could also be used (for example the GCC compiler from the Free Software Foundation).
+Ada is part of the GNU compiler collection and compilers are available for a wide variety of platforms (including macOS, Linux and Windows).
+The compiler can be installed using standard package tools (e.g., `sudo apt install gnat` on Debian and friends) or by downloading the gnat community edition from the [Adacore website][7].

 ### Cadabra

 Cadabra is easy to compile and install.
 Full details on how to install Cadabra can be found on the [Cadabra repository][8].

-## Installing the codes
+## Installation

 To build everything from scratch just run

-    $ make
+    $ source SETPATHS; make

 from the top directory.
 This will build, install and run the Ada, Cadabra and LaTeX codes.
 The end result will be a pdf file `adm-bssn-plots.pdf` showing the evolution of the Kasner initial data for both the ADM and BSSN equations.